 Get ready to wheel and deal with Dok-Ondar.
 This Ithorian sells and buys rare and uniquely valued items from across the galaxy and all eras!
 Each crate, box and carving in the store has a story to tell.
 Here you can get your hands on jewelry, kyber crystals, statues and even famous lightsabers!
 Both the kyber crystals and lightsabers are constantly changing.
 You never know which options you will have when you arrive.

-This is the place to go if you are a major Star Wars fan.
-Dok-Ondar's collection of decorative things on the walls and on the levels above are from all different Star Wars episodes, TV shows, and eras.
+This is the place to go if you are a major "Star Wars" fan.
+Dok-Ondar's collection of decorative things on the walls and on the levels above is from all different "Star Wars" episodes, TV shows, and eras.
 You'll see everything from a mounted Nexu head to Hera's Kalikori to blasters and helmets to a taxidermy wampa.
 You might even see a certain ark-tifact from another beloved George Lucas film.
-My favorite piece to find is the Medal of Bravery from A New Hope!
+My favorite piece to find is the Medal of Bravery from "A New Hope"!
 Although these items are not for sale, any fan could spend hours in this museum of easter eggs.

 Savi's Workshop - Handbuilt Lightsabers

 I could barely contain myself when I heard I could build my own lightsaber!
-Inside Savi's Workshop, you're able to customize your own one-of-a-kind lightsaber under the guide of one of the Gatherers.
+Inside Savi's Workshop, you're able to customize your own one-of-a-kind lightsaber under the guidance of one of the Gatherers.
 This secret group has dedicated their lives to restoring balance and has extensive knowledge of Jedi lore and the Force.

 Select from the following lightsaber themes: